Postgraduate Research

 On each of our course pages we provide details of the entry requirements you need, as well as what the fees are.
 We also have more information on fees and funding within this section of our website as well.

 By now you should have a good idea of what you want to study, and the related courses that match.
-You then need to find a suitable supervisor.
-Hopefully by this Step, you would have explored our research and know which fields of study our experts supervise.
-But if not, you can use our research finder tool to search for the field you're interested in and see which supervisors are available.
+Hopefully by this step, you would have explored our research and know which fields of study our experts supervise.
+You can use our research finder tool to search for the field you're interested in and see which supervisors are available.
 Each of our supervisors will list what areas they are open to supervision in on their profiles within their 'Research and Professional Activities' section.

 Your research proposal is one of the most important parts of your application, and it's one of the main things we use to differentiate you with other applicants.
 During your studies you will conduct and present the results of your original investigations and research.
 Therefore, you need to ensure that your research topic will engage and excite you enough for three or four years.
 Research your topic by reading around your subject area and start to think what you might like to include in your research proposal.

-Whilst your research proposal will no doubt go through a few drafts before it is finally submitted to us, it is important that it is clear, concise and well written before you make contact with your potential supervisor.
-Once you are happy, you can contact them and share your idea.
+Whilst your research proposal will no doubt go through a few drafts before it is finally submitted to us, it is important that it is clear, concise and well written.
+If you want to discuss your research proposal with a potential supervisor before making an application, you should contact them to share your idea.
 You should also send them an accompanying Curriculum Vitae (CV) as well, as this will help them learn more about you.
 They may be able to help you refine your proposal further before you submit your final application.

 Guidance on writing your research proposal